na-na-hi/renget/archive/chrprompt2.md

 ###Makky
 Q1: It is well known that you love to eat food, but do you have any favorite foods?
 Or is the more the merrier?
+A: Don't scold me for my gluttony, I can't help it!
+I used to be ripped, but ever since I acquired a mysterious case of head trauma, I've had the insatiable urge to eat.
+Spicy food is my favorite, although anything's good, really.

 ###Tybo
 Q1: Do you accept pets?
 If so, from who?